Foolproof Room Temperature Biodiesel Manufacture

 By acidifying the first wash, the soaps are protonated and thus lose their surfactant properties.
 This makes them insoluble in both phases and they settle out as a light brown fluffy film on top of the water and below the bio.

 When the glycerol is removed you’ll have about 20% of your total volume available.
 Add water to around 10-15% of the capacity (you don’t need to fill it completely).
 So in my case, with a 1080L batch I have about 200L capacity once I drain the glycerol.
 For this step I add about 120L of water.

 Add sufficient acid to acidify the water.
 You can use any acid for this.
 I add 2L of Hydrochloric Acid to the 120L of water.
-You’ll know when it’s acidic enough when the water phase turns from a creamy white to a murky white.
+You’ll know when it’s acidic enough when the water phase turns from a creamy white to a murky orange/white.
+It’s easy to test the pH with some paper strips off EBay.
 I’ll be posting a video of this process at some stage.

 Let it settle for a day, then drain and discard.